Distribution-Level Feature Distancing for Machine Unlearning: Towards a Better Trade-off Between Model Utility and Forgetting: Proposed Methods

 Traditional approaches to machine unlearning often focus on point-wise optimization, where individual data points are manipulated to maximize the loss for data that needs to be forgotten~\cite{UNSIR, Zeroshot}.
 However, such methods can lead to issues like label leakage and correlation collapse, where the underlying relationships between features are disrupted~\cite{LabelLeaking, PGD, TheyAreFeatures}.
 To overcome these limitations, we propose a more holistic approach that considers the entire distribution of the data.

-DLFD operationalizes the concept of shifting the retained data distribution (\( \mu \)) away from the forgotten data distribution (\( \nu \)) by leveraging the optimal transport (OT) distance.
-Unlike simpler metrics such as KL divergence or JS divergence, the OT distance is well-suited for capturing the complex, high-dimensional relationships between data points~\cite{WGAN, WGANGP}.
+Our first component shifts the retain data distribution (\( \mu \)) away from the forget data distribution (\( \nu \)) by leveraging the optimal transport (OT) distance.
+Unlike simpler metrics such as KL or JS divergence, it captures the complex, high-dimensional relationships between data points~\cite{WGAN, WGANGP}.
+The OT distance between the distributions \( \mu \) and \( \nu \) is defined as: